maaislam/shipmentRecord/README.md

 ## Available Scripts

+<h2>Please Remember, if you are running the app for the first time you need to run `npm install` before you can run `npm run start`</h2>

 In the project directory, you can run:

 ### `npm run start`

 Runs the app in the development mode.<br />
 Open [http://localhost:5000](http://localhost:5000) to view it in the browser.